Terms and Conditions

 Minecraft Commercial Usage Guidelines

-However, since we do love the idea of people doing cool things and sharing them with the community, and we realize that sometimes you need to make a charge to cover your costs, the following explains what we (currently) consider to be commercial use / commercial things.
-This may change as time goes by but for now we hope that it helps you understand what you can and can't do, and helps Minecraft fans do more (and those that want to go too far do less).
+However, since we do love the idea of players and fans doing cool things and sharing them with the community, and we realize that sometimes you need to charge to cover your costs, the following explains what we (currently) consider to be commercial use / commercial things.
+This may change as time goes by but for now we hope that it helps you understand what you can and can't do, and helps Minecraft fans do more (and limit those that try to go too far).

 We have therefore drafted these Guidelines to allow some leniency with respect to limited commercial activity as outlined below.
 They don't form part of the Policies but they exist because we currently think it is a good idea to let some of these things happen.
 Please note that we reserve the right to change our mind at any time (such as if people start to take advantage of our good intentions).
 So please don't count on these Guidelines always being here or in the specific form they are right now.